FloydZ/NNAlgorithm/README.md

 About
 -----
-This repository contains a header only implementation of the paper "A faster algorithm for finding closet pairs in hamming metric".
+This repository contains a header only implementation of the paper [A faster algorithm for finding closet pairs in hamming metric](https://arxiv.org/abs/2102.02597).

 Setup
 -----